lammesen/glowing-engine/CODE_REVIEW.md

   - Dialyzer surfaces missing struct types and impossible pattern matches in RetentionWorker.
   - Sobelow highlights missing CSP headers and potential traversal/String.to_atom issues in `Inventory` and SSH adapter.
 - Seeds no longer pollute test data: `priv/repo/seeds.exs` now skips inserts when `Mix.env() == :test`, and Inventory tests rely on fixtures.
+- Test runner stability: Oban peers/plugins disabled in `:test`, so `mix test --cover` no longer crashes the SQL sandbox.
-- Coverage improved from 79.84% → 80.78% via LiveView smoke tests and context fixtures, but still below the ≥85% guardrail.
+- Coverage improved from 79.84% → 81.25% via LiveView smoke tests and context fixtures, but still below the ≥85% guardrail.
 Summarize top five findings with severity and impacted workstreams.

 ## 2. Stack Gap Matrix